 In a digital age, there is no denying that our relationships are deteriorating.
+Not only in our personal relationships, but relationships with the media.
+This impacts our ability to pitch, and how certain pitches are pitched to the media.
 There has been a major shift away from verbal communication to texts, video messages, chats, social media messaging, and facetime and with this shift comes both negative and positive consequences.
 In an industry that places such a strong emphasis on the formation of true and solid relationships, it is important to acknowledge that “soft skills” are the new sought after traits.
 These skills rely on communication, empathy, positivity, humilty and so forth.
 In order to build relationships in an age that is predominantly tech-based, these skills play a major factor in the work that we do.

 Although there are numerous perspectives on how to build these relationships, there first needs to be a distinct line drawn between two PR buzzwords.
 For both new and old PR pros, the terms “connection” and “relationship” have been used interchangeably at some time or another.
 However, these two terms are distinctly different and have two distinctly different definitions of what it means to build bonds with clients or brands.